MTT Strategy: Tournament Poker from Registration to Final Table 2026

 Open-Shove Ranges from Late Position

 The table below shows a simplified baseline for open-shoving from the button in a 6-handed MTT once you reach shove-or-fold territory.
 These ranges assume no ICM pressure, and they tighten significantly near the bubble or a final table pay jump.
-Cutoff ranges, ICM-adjusted shove charts, and the full push/fold framework belong on our dedicated ICM and push/fold guide.
+Cutoff ranges, ICM-adjusted shove charts, and the full push/fold math belong on our dedicated ICM and push/fold guide.

 | Stack | Button Shove Range | Baseline Hands |